-The man she had served for the past two decades here, alone in the frigid arctic away from any semblance of human contact, peered at her as if she were a stubborn smudge on a window that just wouldn't come off no matter how many times he scrubbed it.
+The man she had served for so many years here, alone in the frigid arctic away from any semblance of human contact, peered at her as if she were a stubborn smudge on a window that just wouldn't come off no matter how many times he scrubbed it.

 "Did you have any problems?" he asked.

 "No, sir."
 A growing headache made her dizzy.
 "No problems at all.
 I've done all you asked of me."